ElJoamy/backend_template_auth/README.md

 - Use strong `JWT_SECRET` and review `JWT_ISSUER`/`JWT_AUDIENCE` for your environment.
 - Set `ALLOWED_ORIGINS=limited` for production and update the whitelist.
 - Logs are written to `logs/` per file (e.g., `login_service.log`).

+## License

+This project is licensed under a dual license model.
+See the [LICENSE](LICENSE) file for details.

 ## Author